 What to do if you have a noise problem

-If noise is bothering you the first thing you need to do is locate the noise source.
-If a neighbour is creating noise you may want to try discussing the situation with them in the first instance.
-If the situation does not change or you feel uncomfortable approaching your neighbour you may lodge a complaint with the City.
-If you would like to lodge a complaint you will need to fill out the City’s Noise Complaint Form and Log Sheet.
+If a neighbour is creating noise you should try discussing the situation with them.
+If the situation does not change or you feel uncomfortable approaching your neighbour, you may lodge a complaint with the City and you will need to fill out the City’s Noise Complaint Form.

 A record of noise history for 2 weeks is required as it helps the City assess the situation and determine whether it is likely to be an offence.
 It also helps demonstrate to any offender that the City is fully aware of the situation.
-For one off situations particularly after hours the Police are the best people to call.
+For one off situations particularly after hours it is best to call the Police.
 The Police have similar powers to the City with regards to noise enforcement.

 Lodging your complaint: